reflagcom/javascript/packages/cli/README.md

 ### `reflag login`

-Log in to your Reflag account.
-This will authenticate your CLI for subsequent operations and store credentials securely.
+Authenticate with your Reflag account.
+This stores your credentials securely for subsequent operations.

 ```bash
 npx reflag login